 Charts are the foundation of technical analysis, providing a visual representation of price movements over time.

 They allow traders to quickly spot trends, patterns, and price levels crucial for decision-making.
-Some tools used for Charting Includes:
+Some tools used for charting include:

-TradingView: Trading view is a powerful, easy-to-use platform for charting that offers real-time data and a variety of customizable chart types, including line, bar, and candlestick charts.
+TradingView: A powerful, easy-to-use charting platform that offers real-time data and a variety of customizable chart types, including line, bar, and candlestick charts.

 MetaTrader 5 (MT5): MT5 is known for its advanced charting capabilities and features like multi-timeframe analysis.